 The glaring sun beat down on a dry patch of grass right next to the old, abandoned railroad.
-The area was silent, with the exception of the warm breeze breathing through the long, brittle blades of grass that swayed in unison.
+The area was silent, with the exception of a warm breeze breathing through the long, brittle blades of grass swaying in gentle unison.
 This forgotten industrial block had been abandoned for close to a decade now, rarely seeing any visitors besides your usual tramps and vagabonds looking for a dry place to sleep.
 But today, a lone coyote weaved through the grass patch, hot on the scent of dead flesh.
 He had followed his snout for hours and he was close now.
-The four-legged traveler’s heart raced with anticipation, eyes darting back and forth, his wet nose fluttering violently, his tongue wagging heavily with each breath.
+The four-legged traveler’s heart raced with anticipation, eyes darting back and forth, his wet nose fluttering violently, his tongue wagging heavily in the heat.

 Four men in suits sat around a long table dead in the center of the old, abandoned factory.
-Each of them was impeccably dressed and well-jeweled.
-But despite their fashion and riches, these were not what you would call happy men.
+Each of them were impeccably dressed and well-jeweled individuals.
+But despite their taste for high fashion and riches, these were not what you would call happy men.
 These were tough men.
 Vicious men.
-The empty space around them echoed every clink of a Rolex, every face scratch, every shift in a seat.
+The vast emptiness of the factory echoed every clink of a Rolex, every face scratch, every shift in a seat.

 Donny JeBroni sat at the head of the table.
-He was the eldest of the four and the head of the crime syndicate.
-After taking a sip of his water, he placed the slender glass down on the table and dabbed the bead of sweat sinking down his bald head with a napkin.
+He was the eldest of the four men and the head of their combined crime syndicate.
+After taking a sip of his water, he placed the slender glass down on the table and used his napkin to dab the bead of sweat sinking down his bald head.
 His took his time, cleared his throat and said, “Welcome and respect to the three families from the east, west, and south, for coming to this monthly congregation.
 As we all remember, at last month’s meeting I swore vengeance on my enemy, Joey Twinkle Toes.
 I am happy to announce, as of last Thursday, Joey Twinkle Toes has been whacked.”